Contact us

 Visiting possibilities

-Parents can be with their child at any time.
-Further visits are possible in consultation with the staff.
-As our patients have a reduced infection defence, visitors with an infectious disease are not allowed to enter the ward.
+As our patients have a reduced defence against infection, visitors with an infectious disease are not allowed to enter the ward.

 Infectious diseases include, for example: Cough, fever, sore throat and earache, colds, cold sores, eye infections, vomiting and diarrhoea.
 If the parents are ill, the best solution for the patient is sought in consultation with the nursing staff.